kerry/prateekgrover.com/resume/index.md

 Currently working on Meteor to create an integrated authentication system.Simultaneously creating iOS and Android application as client for Meteor backend using DDP libraries for both the platforms.

 ### Web-Dev
-Created a website for a group for posting blogs, viewing other�s profile and commenting along with other features.
+Created a website for a group for posting blogs, viewing other's profile and commenting along with other features.

 Extensively used MySql and php for development.